 Graeme Innes AM

-Graeme Innes has been Australia's Disability Discrimination Commissioner since December 2005.
+Graeme Innes was Australia's Disability Discrimination Commissioner from December 2005 to July 2014.
 During that time he has also served as Australia's Human Rights Commissioner for three and a half years and as Race Discrimination Commissioner for two years.

 Graeme is a Lawyer, Mediator and Company Director.
 He has been a Human Rights Practitioner for 30 years in NSW, WA and nationally.